Azure/azure-powershell/src/Support/Support.Autorest/README.md

   - from: swagger-document
     where: $.definitions.SupportTicketDetails
     transform: $.required = ['properties']
+  - from: swagger-document
+    where: $.definitions.SupportTicketDetailsProperties.properties.enrollmentId
+    transform: >-
+      return {
+          "description": "Enrollment Id associated with the support ticket.", "type": "string",
+        }
   # only needed for 2022 preview version, should be able to remove for GA
   - from: swagger-document
     where: $.definitions.SupportTicketDetailsProperties